Sameesunkaria/SwiftJQ/README.md

 ### Initialization

 Initialize a `JQ` object with the jq program.
 The program is compiled during this stage.
 Any compilation errors that may occur are thrown here (see `JQ.InitializationError`).

+An example program which takes in an array of numbers as input and emits all even numbers:

 ```swift
 let program = try JQ(program: ".[] | select(.%2 == 0)")